dblooman/linkey-ruby/README.md

 ```
 ## From a file

 If you have a lot of URLs that you want to check all the time using from a file is an alternative option.
 This will utilise the smoke option, then point to a YAML file with the extension.
+In some situations, we are deploying applications that we don't want public facing, so ensuring they 404 is essential.
+There is a status code option to allow a specific status code to be set against a group of URL's, ensuring builds fail if the right code conditions are met.

 ```
 linkey smoke test.yaml